 We maintain a savings plan that qualifies as a defined contribution plan under Section 401(k) of the Code, to which all of our employees, including our named executive officers, are able to contribute up to the limit prescribed by applicable tax rules on a before-tax basis.
-All of these employee contributions are fully-vested upon contribution.
-In addition, we may make matching contributions on the contributions of our employees on a discretionary basis.
-In Fiscal 2020 and Fiscal 2019, we did not make matching contributions
+All of these employee contributions are fullyvested upon contribution.
+In addition, in 2021 we began making matching contributions on the contributions of our employees on a discretionary basis.
+In Fiscal 2020, we did not make matching contributions.